 Breakthrough test performance

-Galleri® is next-level cancer screening designed to detect the previously undetectable1
+Galleri® is a clinically validated cancer screening test designed to allow you to see the previously undetectable

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.